 In the workshop we share ideas and discuss the importance of getting the team involved early, sharing ideas for collaborative planning and the importance of an approach that ensures that everyone is always smiling.

-Read on for workshop ideas and comments - share a comment and help make an awesome list of inspiring ideas for us to all learn from.
+Read on for workshop transcript, ideas, example planner and comments - share a comment and help make an awesome list of inspiring ideas for us to all learn from.

 Have you ever been there?